Qsymia is an innovative drug for weight loss, for the first time released for retail sales in 2012. In 2016, Qsymia is available only in the USA.

-The new anti-obesity drug contains two proven pharmaceutical ingredients, Phentermine and Topiramate.
+Qsymia used to be sold in the US only online, through mail order system.
+Today, anti-obesity drug Qsymia is available at over 40,000 U.S. independent pharmacies and national pharmacy chains.
+The new anti-obesity drug contains two proven pharmaceutical ingredients, the Phentermine and Topiramate.
 Each of them was approved by FDA separately:

 - Phentermine – in 1959 (for obesity treatment)